Die cutting of technical films for industry

 • industrialisation of components

-This approach makes it possible to optimise the performance of materials in the following applications energy and mobility.
+This approach makes it possible to optimise the performance of materials in the following applications power and mobility.

 Need a partner for your die cutting projects?

-Industrial applications require materials and components perfectly adapted to technical constraints.
+Industrial applications require materials and components that are perfectly suited to the technical demands.

-The ADDEV Materials teams support manufacturers in the transformation of technical films and insulating materials for :
+The teams at ADDEV Materials support manufacturers in the processing of technical films and insulating materials for use in the following applications:

 • energy